cmb69/ocal_xh/README.md

 `%OCCUPANCY_NAME%` is an arbitrary name, that must only consist of the letters `a`-`z`, the digits `0`-`9` and hyphens (`-`).
+Daily and hourly occupancy calendars must *not* have the same name.

 `%NUMBER_OF_MONTHS%` and `%NUMBER_OF_WEEKS%` specify the number of calendars that shall be displayed simultaneously.